GaloisInc/argo/docs/SAW.rst

   A null/empty value.

 ``Cryptol``
   A Cryptol term.
-There is an additional field ``expression``, containing a Cryptol expression.
+There is an additional field ``expression`` containing a Cryptol expression.

 ``array value``
   An array value.
-There is an additional field ``elements``, which is a list of :ref:`Crucible Setup values<setup-values>` to populate the array with.
+There is an additional field ``elements`` which is a list of :ref:`Crucible Setup values<setup-values>` to populate the array with.

 ``field lvalue``